george-vacariuc/rl-actor-critic/README.md

 # Deep Reinforcement Learning - distributed modular framework

-A modular framework to serve as a foundation to enable plug and play experimentation with RL ideas.
+A modular framework to enable plug and play experimentation with RL ideas.

 * The system is modular, with reusable classes for actor, critic, memory, agent, etc.
 * Exploration and learning run as separate processes in separate Docker instances.
 This makes it possible to run multiple distributed explorers.